Shilajit Guide

 Read the full articleFormation and sourcing

 Shilajit forms through a process called humification — the slow microbial decomposition of organic plant matter trapped between rock layers under extreme pressure and temperature over geological timescales.
 The specific plant species, soil microbiome, and mineral composition of the surrounding rock all influence the final chemical profile of the resin.
-Himalayan shilajit, formed from the compression of ancient Himalayan flora, has a distinct fulvic acid and mineral profile that differs from Altai or Caucasus sources.
+Himalayan shilajit has a distinct fulvic acid and mineral profile that differs from Altai or Caucasus sources.
 Altitude matters: higher-altitude sources are generally less exposed to agricultural contamination.

 Read the full articlePurification and safety